cesarderio/reading-notes/401d8/class26.md

 You just got a new job as a Cyber Threat Analyst, how would you explain your role to a family member?

 * I record, study, audit, research, monitor threat or anomalist events to the companies networks and data structures.
-To inlclude office pcs, servers, and services to the companies as well as the end users.
+To include office pcs, servers, and services to the companies as well as the end users.

 Explain what makes PowerShell such an effective attack vector.